sdonovan001/linear-regression-auto-ml/cloud-serving/README.md

 # Model Serving (Cloud)
 Now that we have trained our model, we can easily stand up an AutoML Endpoint to serve our model predictions.
-The video below walks you through those steps.
+Keep in mind that using cloud computing resources to serve your model costs money.
+You should always perform a cost projection before deploying cloud resources.
+The video below walks you through those steps of deploying a model to a Cloud Endpoint.

 [![something is broken](/images/video2.png)](https://www.youtube.com/embed/PsSKW01U2Dk "Model Serving")